Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 For Example:

--   **Solars** suffer by their own Ego.
+-   **Solars** suffer from their own Ego.
 They are those that tirelessly seek greatness and perfection, and may find others or even themselves not up to the standards they desire.